 Introducing new KS researcher

-At the UK conference in August 2018 Dr. Kleefstra indicated that due to being sucessful in a bid for funding her team would be looking to start new research into KS.
+At the UK conference in August 2018 Dr. Kleefstra indicated that due to being successful in a bid for funding her team would be looking to start new research into KS.

 Dr. Joost Kummeling has been in contact recently with the following introduction for the KS community.

 My name is Joost Kummeling.